-- Only about 12 percent of Utah residents are enrolled in Medicare.
+- Less than 13% of Utah residents are enrolled in Medicare.

-- 46 insurers offer Medigap plans in Utah, and nearly 84,000 people are enrolled.
-Insurers are not required to offer Medigap plans to people under age 65, and only United American and Transamerica do so.
+- 44 insurers offer Medigap plans in Utah, and nearly 86,000 people are enrolled.
+Insurers are not required to offer Medigap plans to people under age 65, and only United American, State Farm Mutual, and Transamerica do so.

 Medicare enrollment in Utah

-As of mid-2020, there were 410,853 people with Medicare in Utah.
-That’s only about 12.5 percent of the state’s population, compared with nearly 19 percent of the United States population enrolled in Medicare.
-But Utah also has the youngest population in the country, with a median age of 31 years, versus a US median age of 38.
+As of late 2022, there were 442,544 people with Medicare in Utah.
+That’s less than 13% of the state’s population, compared with about 19% of the United States population enrolled in Medicare.
+But Utah also has the youngest population in the country, with a median age of 31 years, versus a US median age of 37.
 Since Medicare coverage enrollment happens for most people when they turn 65, a state with an overall younger population will have a smaller percentage of its residents enrolled in Medicare.

 Medicare eligibility is also triggered once a person has been receiving disability benefits for 24 months, or is diagnosed with ALS or kidney failure.
-Nationwide, 15 percent of all Medicare beneficiaries are under 65 and eligible due to disability.
-In Utah, 13 percent of Medicare beneficiaries are eligible because they’re disabled.
+Nationwide, about 12% of all Medicare beneficiaries are under 65 and eligible due to disability.
+In Utah, about 10% of Medicare beneficiaries are eligible because they’re disabled.

 - Read our guide to Medicare’s open enrollment.